NotAYoutuberYT/nixos/README.md

 ## TODO

 - give everything a sanity check (this involves going through all the todos and fixmes)
-- write more services for homelab machines
+- write more services for homelab machines (smtp!!)
 - setup fail2ban for service web portals
 - improve modularity
     - make things such as notification daemons, terminals, editors, compositors, and shells a bit more modular